Like most people in this world, I hate to backtrack.

 Imagine a small town like Purcelville, VA, having the ability to power the homes of its residents using power generated by wind turbines affixed to each home, solar panels mounted to schools and municipal buildings, a bank of generators with storage of natural gas to burn, and many other technologies to generate and store power.

-Though I do like duckweed and other unique power-generation tools, my favorite has to be the biofuel route.
+Though and other unique power-generation tools, my favorite has to be the biofuel route.
 Biofuel plants can turn almost anything into a fuel.
 I have to believe that spending our tax dollars on building bio-fuel plants is an excellent idea and one that needs to happen sooner, rather than later.

 The future of sustainable community micro grids may be new on technology, but the idea of micro grids is an old concept whose time has come.